 NLP in data analysis and decision-making

-Natural language processing can analyse and interpret massive unstructured data sets, provide valuable insights, transform information into an actionable format, and subsequently aid in informed decision-making.
+Natural language processing can analyze and interpret massive unstructured data sets, provide valuable insights, transform information into an actionable format, and subsequently aid in informed decision-making.

 Implementing NLP in your business